12. Beating Satan in Battle

-Chang Moyang Zhengzhou City, Henan Province
+By Chang Moyang, Henan Province

-Some time ago, I felt that a sister who worked with me was arrogant and looked down on me; I couldn’t help but sink into an incorrect condition.
+Some time ago, a gulf developed between me and the sister I was partnered with due to some disagreements over our duties.
+I felt that she was arrogant and looked down on me; so I sank into an incorrect condition.
 I began to subject myself to constraints because of her.
-I could not let go of it in my work; I was submissive in my words and cautious in my actions to the point that, after a while, I would watch her expression when I was speaking or doing something, and I was not shouldering the burden of my work.
+I could not let go of it in my duty; I was submissive in my words and cautious in my actions to the point that, after a while, I would watch her expression when I was speaking or doing something, and I was not shouldering the burden of my work.
 I was living entirely in the darkness.
 I couldn’t extricate myself even though I knew that my condition was dangerous.
-In the midst of suffering, there was God’s guidance: Have a heart-to-heart talk with your sister, find a path of light.
-But when I got to my sister’s door, I had a different thought: What will my sister think when I talk about it?
-Will she say that there are too many little things on my mind, I’m too much of a hassle, too difficult to deal with?
-As soon as I had this thought, it was as if I had seen that funny look in her eyes, that contemptuous attitude.
+In the midst of suffering, I prayed to God over and over again, and then I thought: “It can’t go on like this.
+I should have a heart-to-heart talk with this sister and find a path of light.”
+When I began to think like this, my heart brightened, and I knew it to be the guidance of God.
+I felt that I had a path to take and decided to open my heart to her in fellowship.
+But when I got to my sister’s door, I had a different thought: “What will my sister think when I talk about it?
+Will she say that there are too many little things on my mind, I’m too much of a hassle, too difficult to deal with?”
+As soon as I had this thought, it was as if I had seen that funny look in her eyes, that contemptuous expression.
 Suddenly, my courage just disappeared and I went limp, as if my whole body were cramping.
-Once again, God’s words brought me internal enlightenment: If you had a lot of private issues that you found difficult to talk about, it would be difficult to struggle out of the darkness.
-Would you be willing to continue on like that?
-I silently encouraged myself: Be brave, be simple and open.
-Practicing the truth is nothing to be ashamed of!
-But at the same time, a contrary feeling tugged at me: Don’t say anything—other people probably think you’re okay.
-If you talk about it they’ll think you have too many little things on your mind and they won’t like you anymore.
-Ugh!
-It’s better not to say anything, then!
-As I once again wavered, God guided me again: Being an honest person means you can’t be shy and fearful!
-God’s enlightenment excited me, but to my surprise, as soon as I gained a little bit of strength, Satan’s ideas once again welled up: If you talk about it other people will know your true colors, and you’ll be miserable!
+Once again, God’s word was guiding me from inside: “If you have many confidences that you are reluctant to share, if you are highly averse to laying bare your secrets—your difficulties—before others to seek the way of the light, then I say that you are someone who will not attain salvation easily, and who will not easily emerge from the darkness” (“Three Admonitions” in The Word Appears in the Flesh).
+So I plucked up some courage again, and silently encouraged myself: “Be brave, be simple and open.
+Practicing the truth is nothing to be ashamed of!”
+But at the same time, a contrary feeling tugged at me: “Don’t say anything—she will probably think you’re okay.
+If you talk about it she’ll see through and look down upon you, thinking you have too many little things on your mind and she won’t like you anymore.”
+“Ugh!
+It’s better not to say anything, then!”
+As I once again wavered, a thought came to my mind: “Being an honest person means you can’t be shy and fearful to lose your face!”
+However, as soon as I gained a little bit of courage, Satan’s ideas once again welled up: “If you talk about it other people will know your true colors, and you’ll be miserable!”
 My heart suddenly clenched.
 It was in this way that my heart was pulled to and fro in a battle between positive and negative, black and white.
-I knew clearly: My not wanting to speak was a desire to protect my own face out of vanity.
-But this way, my condition would not be resolved and it had no benefit to my work.
-Only seeking fellowship to resolve this issue would be beneficial for my work and be in line with God’s will.
-But the moment the thought occurred to me that as soon as she knew, she might think even less of me, I lost my courage to practice the truth.
-I felt that if I spoke out about my own ugliness, I wouldn’t be able to go on living!
+I knew clearly: My not wanting to speak was a desire to protect my own face out of vanity and defend my dignity.
+If I carried on this way, my condition would not be resolved and it would have no benefit for the church’s work.
+Only seeking truth to resolve this issue would be beneficial for the work and be in line with God’s will.
+But the moment the thought occurred to me that as soon as she knew, she might see through me and think even less of me, I lost my courage to practice the truth.
+I felt that if I spoke out about my own ugliness, it’s as if I wouldn’t be able to go on living!
 For a moment I became terribly upset, and my heart was in great pain as if being burned by a fire.
-This was as difficult as if I were facing a life-or-death choice, and I unwittingly burst into tears, and all there was to do was helplessly cry out to God in my heart.
-At the critical moment, God’s words once again flickered in my mind: “Young people shouldn’t be without the truth, and they should not harbor hypocrisy or injustice….
-Young people should have the courage to not yield to the oppression of the forces of darkness and to change the meaning of their own lives” (“Words for the Old and the Young” in The Word Appears in the Flesh).
-God’s words allowed me to finally calm my restless heart: No matter what, I can no longer be subject to Satan’s mocking!
-I can no longer rebel against God; I must forsake myself and practice the truth.
-Once I summoned up the resolve to find my sister and had a heart-to-heart fellowship with her, not only was the issue resolved, but my heart lightened.
-When I thought back to the intense battle in my heart at that time and had a taste of the suffering in a seeming life-or-death battle, only then did I realize how serious my vain concern for saving face was.
-It was a part of my life to the point that I was living in darkness, facing call after call from God but I was unable to break free.
-I understood the truth but could not practice it; I truly was too deeply corrupted by Satan!
-I also really experienced that practicing the truth and being an honest person is not easy.
+I unwittingly burst into tears, and all there was to do was helplessly cry out to God in my heart.